Fengwangdong/CombineLimits/README.md

 cd CombineLimitsRunII/Plotter/python/
 sh run_plot.sh # Follow the instruction to provide the arguments for this script like the final state, era, H mass etc.
 ```

+This  ``run_plot.sh`` dispatches the correspond python script for each final state.
+After it finishes, you will find the ``*.pdf`` files of the
+post-fit plots in your working directory.